surrey-nlp/LLMs4MTQE-UGC/README.md

 The data for this paper is under the "data" folder, which is specifically formatted for LLM training and inference using LLaMA-Factory.
 The orginal dataset was proposed in [our paper](https://aclanthology.org/2023.eamt-1.13/) and can be found at our [GitHub repository](https://github.com/surrey-nlp/HADQAET).

-After downloading all data files under our "data" folder, copy all data files to the "data" subfolder under "LLaMA-Factory".
+After downloading all data files under our "data" folder, copy them to the "data" subfolder under "LLaMA-Factory".
 Then, open the "dataset_info.json" file and add the following into the file to prepare for LLM inference or PEFT.

 ```
   "train_p1": {